fallen-icarus/cardano-loans/README.md

 ### Proxy Script

-Since Cardano-Loans has borrowers make payments directly to lender's, care must be taken when the lender's address uses a payment plutus script.
+Since Cardano-Loans has borrowers make payments directly to lenders, care must be taken when the lender's address uses a payment plutus script.
 This is because the protocol enforces a specific datum with loan payments in order to guarantee uniqueness of outputs - this is currently the cheapest option for preventing double satisfaction.
 If the loan payments with this enforced datum